 That’s why it’s in your best interest to keep the kitchen design simple.
 Adding too many different colors, textures, and focal points will make creating a unified flow and a comprehensive interior rather challenging.

 If you go for bright walls in the kitchen, make the cupboards and countertops simple.
 If you find fun, colorful tiles, keep everything else monotone.
 Simpler kitchens can help you keep the entire space looking cleaner and more modern.
+When it comes to choosing a kitchen design for an open living room, talking to professionals in kitchen countertops is key.
+They can help you select the right materials, finishes, and appliances that will all work together and complement the way you prefer to use the combined space while considering your lifestyle needs, budget considerations, and traffic flow patterns.

 The idea behind the open concept is to allow for a streamlined, free-flowing interior design.
 However, you’ll still want to create the illusion of separate, distinct spaces.
 Otherwise, the whole design would look awkward.